+As clearly demonstrated in Table 1, the volume of research rose sharply in 2021 (16 articles; Cole, 2021; Farchy, Bideau & Tallec, 2021) and 2023 (15 articles; Vlassis, 2023).
+Publications appear predominantly in peer-reviewed journals (n = 29), followed by book chapters (n = 9), reports (n = 4), books (n = 3), PhD theses (n = 3), and conference proceedings (n = 1).

-The Current Findings on Media Governance for VOD Platforms
+The Current Findings on Media Governance for VoD Platforms

 Research context and jurisdiction levels

-In response to the first request concerning the present situation of media governance for video-on-demand (VOD) platforms, a thematic analysis was carried out with the assistance of a VOSviewer.
+In response to the first request concerning the present situation of media governance for VoD platforms, a thematic analysis was carried out with the assistance of a VOSviewer.
 VOSviewer is a data visualization software that has been specifically designed for the analysis of links and clusters in scientific publications.
 VOSviewer enables researchers to visualize and analyze the relationships between authors, topics, or keywords in their scientific publication datasets.
 One of the primary capabilities of the VOS viewer is its capacity to generate network diagrams that illustrate the connections between entities in the dataset, including keywords or topics.
 This enables researchers to effortlessly recognize patterns, trends, and concentrations that are present in the scientific literature regarding a specific subject.

 The entire data set comprises 448 links and 106 clusters.
-The relationship between the linkages and the clusters is visually represented in this graphic.
+The relationship between the linkages and the clusters is visually represented in this graphic, Figure 2.

-Figure 2: Theme Analysis and Conceptual Linkage
+Figure 2: Thematic Analysis and Conceptual Linkage

-When the clusters and connections are developed to provide answers to the research questions, more information is gathered in tabular form to facilitate the process of grouping.
+When the clusters and connections are developed to provide answers to the research questions, more information is gathered in tabular form to facilitate the process of grouping, Table 2.

-Table 2: Research Setting
+Table 2: Research settings of the reviewed literature, detailing the countries studied